Helping fathers build structure and stability during divorce.

 Through ownership of what is actually yours to carry.

-Each week I publish I’ll Carry It, a practical note for divorced and separated fathers who choose leadership over emotion.
+Every Sunday I publish I’ll Carry It, a newsletter for divorced and separated fathers (and mothers) who choose leadership over emotion.

 One real moment.